News & Events

 All ages are welcome to attempt the

-Time slots are available on either Thursday, February 6, or Saturday, February 8.
+Time slots are available on either Thursday, May 1, or Saturday, May 3.
 There is no fee to attend.
 There are no age limits.
 Groups of up to eight may participate.

 Registration is required by phone or at the main desk including names of participants and a group phone number.